 We partner with researchers from around the world to conduct clinical trials studying our investigational therapies.

-We are working to initiate the Phase 3 FORT study of RE-024, our investigational therapy for pantothenate kinase-associated neurodegeneration (PKAN), and expect to begin dosing patients in the coming months.
+We are also planning to initiate the Phase 3 FORT study of RE-024, our investigational therapy for pantothenate kinase-associated neurodegeneration (PKAN), and expect to begin dosing patients in mid-2017.
+Detailed information about this pivotal trial can be found at pkanfortstudy.com and ClinicalTrials.gov.
 The study will be conducted according to a Special Protocol Assessment (SPA) agreement with the FDA.
 As part of this process, Retrophin and the agency have agreed that the design of this pivotal trial is adequate to support a New Drug Application.
 RE-024 could be the first approved replacement therapy targeting the underlying cause of this rare and life-threatening neurodegenerative condition, as current therapeutic strategies are limited to symptom management.3 In 2015, we completed a Phase 1 single ascending dose study of RE-024 in 40 healthy adult volunteers.
 The double-blind, placebo-controlled study evaluated five oral dose levels of the compound up to 1,800 mg.

 - Trachtman H, Nelson P, Radko K on behalf of the DUET Investigators.
 Efficacy and Safety of Sparsentan, a Dual Angiotensin II and Endothelin Type A Receptor Antagonist, in Patients with Focal Segmental Glomerulosclerosis: A Phase 2 Trial (DUET).
 Presented at the American Society of Nephrology Kidney Week Meeting; November 15-20 2016, Chicago, IL.